demirantay/cheatsheet/cms/mysql.md

 - I put qwerty... for my local computer if it asks for password
 - Normally you should change your password and remember it.
 - But you can always rechange the password.
+- You can start/stop mysql rdbms from the system_settings in mac, there is a button

 ```bash